kti25/SQL/README.md

 Get rid of dublicate values: use the Group By Statement

 # Good References
-https://stackoverflow.com be careful as there are small differences in sql types.
-We will be using postregsql
+Anything that you do not find up here you can google or use this referece: https://stackoverflow.com but be careful as there are small differences in sql types.
+We will be using postresql.

-Google is the best reference, use it!